-File relocation is the process of searching a file system to select files that a relocation policy determines can be relocated, then relocating the selected files.
+File relocation is the process of searching a file system to select files listed in a relocation policy for relocation, then relocating the selected files.

 The volume on which files are originally located is referred to as a source component volume, and the volume to which files are relocated is referred to as a destination component volume.